BasicPrimitives/react-demo/server/src/static/downloads.md

 # Downloads

 ## Basic Primitives Diagrams for JavaScript Samples, Demos & Tests
-JavaScript controls library that implements organizational and multi-parent hierarchical charts.
-Contains PDFkit plugins implementations.
+It is a JavaScript controls library that implements organizational and multi-parent hierarchical charts.
+It uses HTML and SVG elements to render diagrams client-side in the browser.

+The package contains a standalone set of PDFkit plugins for the client and server-side diagrams rendering in PDF documents.
+Plugins use PDF specific features, like PDF annotations and links.
+Plugins have no browser dependency on HTML to PDF conversion.

 ### Organizational Charts Demos
 * Large Organizational Chart Hierarchy
 * Dynamic Organizational Chart Nodes Loading
 * Organizational Chart Matrix Layout
 * Vertical Layout Organizational Chart
-* Cross Functional Team
+* Cross-Functional Team
 * Highlight & Connector Annotations
 * Partners & Annotations